hawkinsw/medava/README.md

     }
 ```

 The final step is to confirm with Java that our `Medicine` class (and its subclasses) and `Jarvik` class meet the specifications of the `Shippable` interface.
-To do that we use the `implements` keyword:
+To do that we use the `implements` keyword (you may resume making overwriting changes now!):

 ```Java
 public class Jarvik implements Shippable {